 I got laid off in 2020, which helped inspire me to start my own business as a freelance marketing specialist.
 I wanted to help small, struggling businesses improve their marketing strategies so they could survive the COVID-19 pandemic.

-It was absolutely terrifying at first because I knew that I was qualified to help but wasn’t sure how to communicate that to prospective clients.
+It was absolutely terrifying at first, because I knew that I was qualified to help them but I wasn’t sure how to communicate that to prospective clients.
 Why would they believe me?
 After fumbling my way through awkward elevator pitches and getting turned away over and over again, I finally started to build up my clientele.